MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

  \frac{dx^i}{dt} =   \frac{\partial H}{\partial p^i}
 \end{equation}

-Where \\( p \\) is the so called generalized momentum, it's the derivative of the Lagrangian with respect to the path parameter.
+Where \\( p \\) is the so called generalized momentum, it's the derivative of the Lagrangian with respect to the coordinate path parameter derivative.

 \begin{equation}
  p_i = \frac{\partial L}{\partial \frac{dx^i}{dt} }